Lucy Jane Santos

 Lucy specialises in producing high-quality, well-researched, accessible content aimed at a wide readership.

-I have worked for a number of museums, arts associations and cultural institutions providing a wide range of services including curatorial, events management, and consultancy.
+She has worked for a number of museums, arts associations and cultural institutions providing a wide range of services including curatorial, events management, and consultancy.

 I am available for lectures, workshops, consultancy, and as a contributor for TV, radio, podcasts and print.